wannabewayno/instant-mvc/README.md

 # instant-mvc
-Create an mvc frame-work in an instant
+Create an mvc framework in an instant

 ## Getting Started
 Three steps!